pthom/cleantype/README.md

         ^                        ~

-# constexpr Compile time type names
+# constexpr compile time type names

 ### Get the typename as a Boost.Hana string